Fuddu: Music

-Music for Fuddu is composed by Rana Majumdar and Sumeet Bellary, while the lyrics been penned by Satya Khare.
+Music for Fuddu is composed by Rana Majumdar and Sumeet Bellary, while the lyrics have been written by Satya Khare.
 On 15 September, the teaser for the first song from the movie was released titled as "Tu Zaroorat Nahi Tu Zaroori Hai" featuring Sunny Leone is sung by Shreya Ghoshal and Gandharv Sachdev, while Ranbir Kapoor narrated the shayari part; was released on 19 September.
-Other confirmed singer are K.K, Sunidhi Chauhan, Arijit Singh, Sumedha Karmahe, Yasser Desai & Mohit Chauhan.
+Other confirmed singer are K.K, Sunidhi Chauhan, Arijit Singh, Sumedha Karmahe, Yasser Desai and Mohit Chauhan.
 All the copyrights of Fuddu Soundtracks are under the label of Zee Music Company.